DachengLi1/spacy_ray_nccl/README.md

 # spacy_ray_collective
 This github is inherited from spacy-ray (dev branch).
-It trains model using the new collective calls available in current ray-1.2-dev, <br />
-replacing the original get(), set() in ray. <br />
+It trains model using the new collective calls available in current ray-1.2-dev, replacing the original get(), set() in ray. <br />
 The runtime comparison for 1000 update using spacy pipeline = ["tok2vec", "ner"]: <br />

     | Comparison    | spacy-ray     | spacy-ray-nccl |  ratio  |
     | ------------- | ------------- | -------------- | ------- |
     | 1 worker      | 137.5 ± 2.1   | 125.8 ± 2.0    |  1.09x  |